Full name Edmund James Holden Eckersley

-Ned Eckersley left Leicestershire's awards night in 2013 downladen with trophies.
-He won six, including being named Leicestershire's Cricketer of the Year as well as collecting the Player of the Year honour from both supporters and players alike.
-Other awards piled up for batting and fielding, the latter illustrating that his keeping had also come on leaps and bounds).
+Ned Eckersley left Leicestershire's awards night in 2013 laden with trophies.
+He won six, including being named Leicestershire's Cricketer of the Year, as well as collecting the Player of the Year honour from both supporters and players alike.
+Other awards piled up for batting and fielding, the latter illustrating that his keeping had also come on leaps and bounds.

-It was perhaps his final award, though, that put his awards in context.
+The final award put things in context, however.
 That was for the outstanding performance of the season: an innings of 147 against Essex at Chelmsford.
 Leicestershire went on to lose the match by an innings and did not win a Championship game all season as they finished rooted to the foot of Division Two.
-Eckersley was one of the few bright spots, amassing 1,302 first-class runs at an average of over 50 as well as making useful one-day contributions.
+Eckersley was one of the few bright spots, amassing 1302 first-class runs at an average of over 50 as well as making useful one-day contributions.

-He registered five centuries in all competitions, including two in the same game against Worcestershire: the first Leicestershire player since Brad Hodge to achieve that feat.
-He also made a maiden YB40 hundred against Yorkshire.
-As new helm masters - coach Andrew McDonald and captain Mark Cosgrove - took over in 2015, amid a high turnover of players, Eckersley, as vice captain, had become a key figure, but a third successive bottom finish in the Championship, and his own faltering runs tally, told that progress would not be easy.
+He registered five centuries in all competitions, including two in the same game against Worcestershire.
+He also made a maiden List A hundred against Yorkshire.
+By 2015, Eckersley was vice captain and had become a key figure, but a third successive wooden spoon in the Championship, and his own faltering runs tally, told that progress would not be easy.
 Indeed, one of his tasks as a stand-in captain was to apologise publicly for an abject one-day display against Somerset.

-Back in England in 2012 he made more progress, scoring almost 1,000 runs for the senior Leicestershire side in all cricket, including more than 700 in first-class matches at 30.79.
-He demonstrated versatility at the crease, batting for more than six-and-a half hours for his career-best 137 not out against Glamorgan in Cardiff during a match-saving second-wicket stand of 245 in 88.4 overs with Michael Thornely, yet on another occasion hitting 72 from 44 balls to help Leicestershire beat Worcestershire in a 40-over match, including seven sixes.
+Back in England in 2012, he made more progress.
+He demonstrated versatility at the crease, batting for more than six-and-a half hours for 137 not out against Glamorgan in Cardiff, during a match-saving stand; yet on another occasion, he struck 72 from 44 balls to help Leicestershire beat Worcestershire in a 40-over match.